gavinmcfarland/combino/examples/figma/output/basic-react-plugin/README.md

-# my-figma-svelte-plugin
+# basic-react-plugin

 ## Quickstart

-This plugin was created with [Plugma](https://github.com/gavinmcfarland/plugma) using the [Svelte](https://svelte.dev/) framework.
+This plugin was created with [Plugma](https://github.com/gavinmcfarland/plugma) using the [React](https://svelte.dev/) framework.

 ### Requirements